Thumbscrew/nextcloud-docker-compose/README.md

 # Nextcloud (Docker Compose)
-Build a Nextcloud instance in Docker Compose complete with PostgreSQL and Redis
+Build a Nextcloud instance in Docker Compose complete with Redis and optional PostgreSQL

 ## Prerequisites